ONSdigital/monthly-business-survey-results/docs/source/project_docs_md/specifications/Ratio_of_Means_Imputation.md

 non-responder (i.e. newly sampled) then construction imputation will be applied.

-Note that when imputation is not required for a given contributor (i.e. responder) then the output imputation marker is set to R.
+Note that when imputation is not required for a given contributor (i.e. responder) then the output imputation marker is set to r.

 ### 8.1 Forward Imputation